-Mannis lamented that Recode was passed by council and said, "The focus now needs to be on making sure Recode is a positive and beneficial thing for the ire city moving forward."
-Green has called a meeting of the Free Red Line Trolley serving a growing South Waterfront in one of the former Rapthat new apartments were thing happened in Knoxville that will create commerce and visitation between downtown and the South Waterfront.
-That Monday the Red Line Trolley began serving the area via a looping route from the Trolley Superstop on Main Avenue south across the Gay Street Bridge, west on Blount Avenue, then north across the Henley Bridge back to Main...
-The Red Line is a circle of free transportation that begins and ends in front of the City-County Building Why the need to add the additional trolley route A growth spurt is had pening on the other side of the Tennessee River After being wounded by the closing of the Henley Bridge for repairs a few years ago.
-South Knoxville and espe cially its waterfront is now adays booming with busi- The Red Line Trolley serves the growing res dents and businesses in the area.
-The growth began with the construction of a mixed use complex at the former Baptist Hospital at Blount and Chapman Highway.
-Also underway is the work on a three-mile river walk from City View Apart-ments west of the Henley Bridge down Blount and Sevier Avenues to River Edge Apartments near Island Home.
-Regal Cinemas is now he adquartered tist buildings on Blount and there are now coffee houses, pizza restaurants, and craft breweries along The public and private estments along the waterfront are drawing city wants to lure downtown and in turn encourage downtown residents to visit the emerging area across the river Last week Rogero and city officials took the Red Line on its first day of oper-ation and stopped off at Biverwalk Apartments for a visit and to take in the view shop downtown.
-From the from some of the riverside walk apartment had a sign "It is such a conve-ence," one lady said one lady said as she and her husband took the Red Line from the City-County Building to their apartment on Blount Avenue There is a trolley stop near the Gay Street and Blount Avenue intersection and another at the south entrance to Henley The city hopes that employees of Regal Cin-ema's headquarters and the growing number of residents on the south side use the trolley to dine and "Superstop" in front of the City-County Building, Red ne riders can connect Continue on page 2
+Mannis lamented that Recode was passed by council and said, "The focus now needs to be on making sure Recode is a positive and beneficial thing for the entire city moving forward."
+Green has called a meeting of the Continued on page 3 Free Red Line Trolley serving a growing South Waterfront By Mike Steely steelym@knaxfocus.com One week ago something happened in Knoxville that will create commerce and visitation between downtown and the South Waterfront.
+That Monday the Red Line Trolley began serving the area via a looping route from the Trolley Superstop on Main Avenue south across the Gay Street Bridge, west on Blount Avenue, then north across the Henley Bridge back to Main..
+The Red Line is a circle of free transportation that begins and ends in front of the City-County Building Why the need to add the additional trolley route A growth spurt is hap pening on the other side of the Tennessee River After being wounded by the closing of the Henley Bridge for repairs a few years ago, South Knoxville and especially its waterfront is now adays booming with business and new residents The Red Line Trolley serves the growing resi dents and businesses in the area.
+The growth bega with the construction of a mixed use complex at the former Baptist Hospital at Blount and Chapman Highway.
+Also underway is the work on a three-mile river walk from City View Apart-ments west of the Henley Bridge down Blount and Sevier Avenues to River Edge Apartments near Island Home, Regal Cinemas is now headquartered in one of the former Rantist buildings on Blount and there are now coffee houses, pizza restaurants, and craft breweries along The public and private investments along the waterfront are drawing more residents that the city wants to lure downtown and in turn encourage downtown residents to visit the emerging area across the river.

+Last week Rogero and city officials took the Red Line on its first day of operation and stopped off at Riverwalk Apartments for a visit and to take in the view from some of the riverside apartments.
+One Riverwalk apartment had a sign on their lawn advertising that new apartments were available "It is such a conve ience," one lady said one lady said as she and her husband took the Red Line from the City-County Building to their apartment on Blount Avenue.
+There is a trolley stop near the Gay Street and Blount Avenue intersection and another at the south entrance to Henley Bridge.
+The city hopes that employees of Regal Cinthe growing number of residents on the south side use the trolley to dine and shop downtown.
+From the "Superstop" in front of the City-County Building, Red Continue on page 2 Line riders can connect nt Ridge Road Knoxville, TN 37921